School of Medicine

 Assistant Professor of Medicine (Oncology) at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Fan is a physician scientist who studies how turning off oncogenes (cancer genes) can cause tumor regression in preclinical and clinical translational studies.
 Based on her findings, she has initiated clinical trials studying how targeted therapies affect cancer signals in kidney cancer and low grade lymphoma.
 In the laboratory, she uses new nanotechnology strategies for tumor diagnosis and treatment to define biomarkers for personalized therapy.

 Clinical Assistant Professor, Urology

-Bio Richard E. Fan, Ph.D., is an engineer in the Department of Urology at Stanford University.
+Bio Richard E. Fan, Ph.D., is an engineer embedded in the Department of Urology in the Stanford School of Medicine.